HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Introduction

 The problem can be mitigated by caching frequently accessed records in memory, and prior studies have proposed numerous caching algorithms~\cite{wu2016zexpander, wu2020ac, yang2020leaper, zhang2022halsm, zhou2023calcspar}.
-However, memory is often a limiting resource for systems~\cite{zhang2016reducing, zhang2018surf, mcallister2021kangaroo}, and the size of the hot records can be far larger than the memory capacity.
-RocksDB, therefore, introduces the secondary cache on fast SSDs for caching recently-accessed data blocks~\cite{RocksDBSecondaryCache}.
-Solutions such as Mutant~\cite{yoonMutantBalancingStorage2018}, LogStore~\cite{menon2020logstore}, and MirrorKV~\cite{wang2023mirrorkv} propose to adjust the placement of blocks/SSTables across the storage tiers periodically according to their access frequencies.
-These approaches, nonetheless, cannot fully leverage the capacity of the expensive fast storage because they move data at a coarse granularity where many cold records in the identified hot blocks/SSTables are piggybacked to the fast storage.

-Moreover, the above solutions can only promote hot SSTables to fast storage through the LSM-tree compaction.
+However, memory is often a limiting resource for systems~\cite{zhang2016reducing, zhang2018surf, mcallister2021kangaroo}, and the size of hot records can be far larger than the memory capacity (limitation 1).
+RocksDB, therefore, introduces the secondary cache on fast SSDs for caching recently-accessed data blocks~\cite{RocksDBSecondaryCache, SAS-Cache}.
+Solutions such as Mutant~\cite{yoonMutantBalancingStorage2018}, LogStore~\cite{menon2020logstore}, and MirrorKV~\cite{wang2023mirrorkv} propose to adjust the placement of blocks/SSTables across storage tiers periodically according to their access frequencies.
+These approaches, nonetheless, cannot fully leverage the capacity of the expensive fast storage because they move data at a coarse granularity, where many cold records in the identified hot blocks/SSTables are altogether piggybacked to the fast storage (limitation 2).
+Moreover, the above solutions can only promote hot data to fast storage through LSM-tree compactions.
 To deal with read-heavy workloads where compactions happen infrequently, several systems~\cite{menon2020logstore,PrismDB} allow triggering compactions proactively, but they must wait for the hot records to accumulate in the slow storage before promoting them.
-Such a promotion delay is harmful to read performance because it could overstep the time window when a record is still hot.
+Such a delay harms read performance because it could overstep the time window when a record is hot (limitation 3).

-In this paper, we present \hotrap{} (\hotrapfull{}), an LSM-tree implementation based on RocksDB on tiered storage that can promote hot records timely from the slow disk (abbr. as \emph{SD} hereafter) to the fast disk (abbr. as \emph{FD} hereafter) and retain them in FD as long as they stay hot. \hotrap{} addresses the aforementioned three limitations of previous solutions.
-First, instead of tracking the hotness of records in memory, \hotrap{} logs each record access in a small specially-made LSM-tree, called \emph{\ralt{}} (\raltfull{}), located in FD. \ralt{} tracks the access history for each logged key and maintains a hotness score for the key using exponential smoothing. \ralt{} then evicts low-score keys periodically from itself to stay under a size limit that can be automatically tuned according to the workload.
+In this paper, we present \hotrap{} (\hotrapfull{}), an LSM-tree design based on RocksDB on tiered storage. \hotrap{} can promote hot records timely from the slow disk (abbr. as \emph{SD} hereafter) to the fast disk (abbr. as \emph{FD} hereafter), and retain them in FD as long as they stay hot. \hotrap{} addresses the aforementioned three limitations of previous solutions.
+Figure~\ref{fig:big-picture} shows the big picture of \hotrap{}.